lansea/nabe/articles/readme.markdown

 ## overview

-You would start by installing _node-yabe_, with `npm install node-yabe`, and then forking or cloning the `yabis` repo, to get a basic skeleton:
+You would start by installing _node-yabe_, with `npm install node-yabe`, or then forking or cloning the `node-yabe` repo, to get a basic skeleton:

-    $ git clone git://github.com/mklabs/yabis.git weblog
+    $ git clone git://github.com/mklabs/node-yabe.git weblog
     $ cd weblog/

 You would then edit the template at will, it has the following structure:

     templates/
       |
+      +- startr/                    # template main folder (defined in config.js)
+        |
         +- layout.html              # the main site layout, shared by all pages
         |
-    +- 404.html             # an hopefully meaningful 404 page
-    |
         +- feed.xml                 # the basic template for the atom feed
         |
-    +- github.project.html  # page loaded for `/projectname`, it displays the classic README file and general information
-    |
         +- pages/                   # pages, such as home, about, etc go here
            |
            +- index.html            # the default page loaded from `/`, it displays the list of articles
            |
+           +- 404.html              # an hopefully meaningful 404 page
+           |
            +- article.html          # the article (post) partial and page
            |
+           +- github.project.html   # page loaded for `/projectname`, it displays the classic README file and general information
+           |
            +- about.html
+      +- yourtheme/                 # another template main folder

 ### articles